-Picture spaces can hold only one piece at a time.
-Consequently, in order to move into an occupied space, you must bump the piece from that space to an adjacent space.
+Spaces can hold only one piece at a time (with the exception of the octagons and portals).
+Consequently, in order to move into an occupied space you must bump the piece from that space to an adjacent space.

-A piece may be bumped into any unoccupied adjacent space (or an octagon, Portal, or Start Tile) other than the space from which the bumping player moved.
-If there is nowhere to bump the piece, you may not move into that space.
+A piece may be bumped into any unoccupied adjacent space (or octagon or portal) except the space from which the current player moved.
+If this is not possible, then that game piece may not be moved.
 This rule applies to the spaces through which the piece in play moves, not just the space where it lands.
-In other words, you may not pass through, or jump over, a piece that blocks your way.
-Yes, you can bump your own pieces.
+In other words, you may not pass through or jump over a piece that blocks your way.

+You can bump your own pieces.

-EXAMPLE:
+MOVE EXAMPLE: